 If any juror wishes to affirm they will do so while remaining in their allocated seat and, if there is more than one, they will take the affirmation collectively.
 The clerk will not ask them to raise their hand.
-They will be asked as a group, if more than one, to repeat the following, stating their name as noted at the start:-

-"I, (name), do solemnly, sincerely and truly declare and affirm that I will well and truly try the accused and give a true verdict according to the evidence"."
+They will be asked as a group, if more than one, to repeat the following, stating their name as noted at the start:-- "I, (name), do solemnly, sincerely and truly declare and affirm that I will well and truly try the accused and give a true verdict according to the evidence"."

-The judge will then pose the impartiality questions.
-A suggested form of words is at Appendix D.

-- 7. "Coats and hats" adjournment - 8.
-Deal with any jury excusal issues which arise. - 9.
-Reconvene with jury and substitute any juror(s) as required, with suitable questions and further adjournment if necessary. - 10.
+- 10. The judge will then pose the impartiality questions.
+A suggested form of words is at Appendix D. - 11.
+"Coats and hats" adjournment - 12.
+Deal with any jury excusal issues which arise. - 13.
+Reconvene with jury and substitute any juror(s) as required, with suitable questions and further adjournment if necessary. - 14.
 If a substitute is required, the juror will be excused and the substitute chosen from the reserve list (in the order in which their names were drawn) and sworn as usual.
 It may be that under the circumstances, the substitute should be asked, before the charges are read, if there is any good reason which would require excusal.
-All these people will have been in the same room and heard all that was said to the 15 original jurors. - 11.
-Excuse the unused substitute jurors with details of any further requirement as the case may be. - 12.
-At this stage, a new procedure will be followed which has been devised on the instructions of the Lord Justice General and Lord Justice Clerk. - 13.
-The judge will make introductory remarks, a suggested version of which is set out in Appendix F, but judges are free to use their own words This may include the judge giving COVID-19 reassurance as required.
+All these people will have been in the same room and heard all that was said to the 15 original jurors. - 15.
+Excuse the unused substitute jurors with details of any further requirement as the case may be. - 16.
+At this stage, a new procedure will be followed which has been devised on the instructions of the LJG and LJC. - 17.
+The judge will make introductory remarks, a suggested version of which is set out in Appendix F, but judges are free to use their own words.
 However it may that the judge would think it appropriate to say nothing.
-If the judge thinks it necessary to say something, a suggested form of words is contained in Appendix E. - 14.
-Thereafter, the judge will give the written directions which are set out in Parts A and B of the document at Appendix G. - 15.
-In some cases it may be appropriate to give written directions at this stage on additional topics such as dockets, special defences, concert etc. These are set out in Part C of Appendix G. Since all these directions are contained on pre-printed sheets and each member of the jury will be given a copy prior to the judge referring to them, it will be necessary prior to the start of the trial to have selected the appropriate collection of sheets for distribution.
-It has been reported that there have been instances of the written directions which the judge intends to deliver not matching the version which the clerk has, perhaps because the clerk has an old version of Appendix G. Responsibility for giving directions to the jury remains on the presiding judge, as normal, throughout the proceedings.
-The judge should therefore ensure that the clerk has a copy of the most recent updated version of the written directions, and any additional directions as mentioned in paragraph 16 below, well before the trial commences properly on day two.
+If the judge thinks it necessary to say something, a suggested form of words is contained in Appendix E. - 18.
+Thereafter, the judge will give the written directions which are set out in Parts A and B of the document at Appendix G. It has been reported that there have been instances of the written directions which the judge intends to deliver not matching the version which the clerk has, perhaps because the clerk has an old version of Appendix G. Responsibility for giving directions to the jury remains on the presiding judge, as normal, throughout proceedings.
+The judge should therefore ensure that the clerk has a copy of the most recent updated version of the written directions, and any additional directions as mentioned in paragraph 19 below, well before the trial commences properly on day two.
 If necessary the judge may require him or herself to provide the written directions to the clerk but in any event will wish to check with the clerk that he/she has the correct set of documents.
 The clerk will need time to ensure that the directions are printed and inserted into the juror packs at the RJC.